 Archbishop Timothy P. Broglio was born in 1951 in Cleveland Heights, Ohio.
-He attended St. Ann Elementary School, Cleveland Heights and St. Ignatius High School, Cleveland, Ohio.
+He attended Catholic schools in Cleveland, Ohio.
 He earned a Bachelor of Arts in Classics at Boston College, an S.T.B. in Theology and a Doctorate in Canon Law from the Pontifical Gregorian University, Rome.

-From 1977 to 1979 he served as associate pastor, St. Margaret Mary Parish, South Euclid.
+From 1977 to 1979 he served as associate pastor, St. Margaret Mary Parish, South Euclid, and lectured in Theology at Notre Dame College, South Euclid.
 From 1979 to 1983 Archbishop Broglio attended the Pontifical Ecclesiastical Academy.

-From 1983 to 1987 the Archbishop served as Secretary of the Apostolic Nunciature in Abidjan, Ivory Coast.
-From 1987 to 1990 he served as Secretary of the Apostolic Nunciature in Asunscion, Paraguay.
-From 1990 to 2001 Archbishop Broglio served as Chief of Cabinet for Angelo Cardinal Sodano, Secretary of State to His Holiness Pope John Paul II and desk officer for Central America.
+The Archbishop served as Secretary of the Apostolic Nunciature in Abidjan, Ivory Coast (1983-1987) and of the Apostolic Nunciature in Asuncion, Paraguay (1987-1990).
+From 1990 to 2001 Archbishop Broglio served as Chief of Cabinet to Angelo Cardinal Sodano, Secretary of State to Saint Pope John Paul II and desk officer for Central America.

-On 19 November 2007 Archbishop Broglio was named the fourth Archbishop of the Military Services, USA, and installed on 25 January 2008, the feast of the Conversion of St. Paul.
+On 19 November 2007 Archbishop Broglio was named the fourth Archbishop of the Military Services USA, and installed 25 January 2008, the Feast of the Conversion of Saint Paul.

 As a member of the United States Conference of Catholic Bishops the Archbishop served as Chairman of the Canonical Affairs and Church Governance Committee and of the Task Force for the 2013 Special Assembly; and also was a member of the Administrative Committee.
 Currently he is a member of the Committee on Canon Law and Church Governance, and is also Chairman-elect of the Committee on International Justice and Peace.